electron/electron/docs/api/browser-window.md

 Enters or leaves simple fullscreen mode.

-Simple fullscreen mode emulates the native fullscreen behavior found in versions of Mac OS X prior to Lion (10.7).
+Simple fullscreen mode emulates the native fullscreen behavior found in versions of macOS prior to Lion (10.7).

 #### `win.isSimpleFullScreen()` _macOS_